tguless/HierarchyCMS/README.md

 ## Technology Misfit

-While the back-end was developed using a MySQL database, I soon came to the realization that not only was MySQL not a fit to build what is essentially a graph database, but also that graph database platforms like [Neo4j](https://neo4j.com/) would be able to serve the need in a much more efficient manner.
+While the back-end was developed using a MySQL database, I soon came to the realization that not only was MySQL not a fit to build what is essentially a graph database, but also that graph database platforms like [Neo4j](https://neo4j.com/) would be able to serve the need  much more efficiently.

-Using MySQL to store and retrieve graphs also made it difficult to use an ORM for the purpose, which forced the creation of a non-standard/framework conformant (i.e. Hibernate, Spring Data) data access layer.
+Using MySQL to store and retrieve graphs also made it difficult to use an ORM for the purpose, which forced the creation of a non-standard/framework conformant data access layer.

 ## Why Was it Mothballed for So Long?

+### No Docker to Create Repeatable Environments

-The project was mothballed because without Docker, it was difficult to create simplified installation and deployment instructions of all the dependencies to distribute among peers for review and co-development.
+The project was mothballed because without Docker at the time, it was difficult to create simplified installation and deployment instructions of all the service dependencies to distribute among peers for review and co-development.

+### GWT Dependencies not in Maven Repositories

 Also, since the application was developed using GWT and as most GWT libraries had not at the time been leveraging centralized repositories like Maven for software distribution, pulling in 3rd party dependencies required a complex set of instructions / scripts to package the right versions of dependencies together.